Erobober/less-vs-sass/README.md

 }
 ```

 # LESS only features

-## Namespaces
+## Namespaces for Mixins

-LESS has a concept called "Namespaces" which has a syntax as follows
+LESS has a concept called "Namespaces" which allows us to have two different mixins of the same name:

 ```css
 #namespace1 {